-For more information about opportunities to perform and compete, contact participation@british-gymnastics.org
+For more information about opportunities to perform and compete, contact participation@ british-gymnastics.org "Gymnastics teaches acceptance, patience and life lessons that everyone has a different ability yet everyone can still find their own success in sport."

-Step 4 Staff and volunteers
+Step 4 People

 Your staff and volunteers are the first point of contact that disabled people have within your club and they have a large role to play in a participant's experience of gymnastics.
 There are a number of things you can do to support your team, and ensure they have the skills and confidence to include disabled people in everything they do.
-Here are a few things that you can do: